A Guide to Navigating the Permit Process

 Code Enforcement and Building Codes staff are committed to working cooperatively with residents and property owners to resolve building code violations.

-Depending on the nature of the code violation, one or more of the following permits may be required: building, plumbing, electrical, grading, manufactured home or mechanical.
-An exemption from the structural building code for agricultural buildings may be granted in certain cases.
+Depending on the nature of the code violation, one or more of the following permits, as well as plan review, may be required: building, plumbing, electrical, grading, manufactured home place, commercial mechanical or agricultural exemption (AG exempt).
+Permits may be applied for through our online Development Direct system.

 Required submittal materials